peterhinch/micropython-touch/README.md

 The easy way to start is to use `mpremote` which allows a directory on your PC to be mounted on the host.
 In this way the filesystem on the host is left unchanged.
 This is at some cost in loading speed, especially on ESP32.
-In the `micropython-micro-gui` directory run:
+Clone the repo to the PC and, in the `micropython-touch` directory run:
 ```bash
 $ mpremote mount .
 ```